-Internal

-Service

-Reimbursements &

-Cash Transfers

-Use internal service reimbursement cost elements to budget the costs of services provided by other County organizations.
-All internal service rates can be found on the Budget Office Web site.
-Additionally, information about the Indirect Cost Allocation Plan can be found on the General Ledger Mint page.
-Be sure to use the rates provided by the internal service providers for your FY 2011 budget.
+Internal Service Reimburse- ments & Cash Transfers Use internal service reimbursement cost elements to budget the costs of services provided by other County organizations.
+All internal service rates can be found on the Budget Office Web site .
+Additionally, information about the Indirect Cost Allocation Plan can be found on the General Ledger Mint page .
+Be sure to use the rates provided by the internal service providers for your FY 2012 budget.
 Contact numbers are included in the cost element descriptions, below, if you have questions or need more information about the rates provided to your department.

-60350 Indirect: Central Administration

-There are two indirect cost rates for each Department:
+60350 Indirect: Central There are two indirect cost rates for each department: The central services rate, to recover costs for central services such as General Ledger, Treasury, Budget, Human Resources, Finance, and the Auditor.